What are the Parts of the Cooling System?

 The bread and butter of the cooling system is the coolant.
 This sweet smelling, bright green fluid flows through passages in the engine, attracting heat from the engine.
 It collects the heat and transfers it to outside air inside the radiator.

 Common signs of a cooling system issue include white smoke coming from under the hood, the dashboard temp gauge rising or a visible coolant leak.
-If you believe your vehicle is overheating or needs cooling system repair in Richmond Glen Allen or Midlothian head to All Tune and Lube.
+If you believe your vehicle is overheating or needs cooling system repair in Richmond Glen Allen or Midlothian head to Auto Repairs Plus.
 Our full service auto repair shops can tackle any trouble your vehicle is having.
 Give us a call at the location nearest you to schedule auto repair near Richmond today!

 Written By Brian Corey